The Lives of Stars

 these types of lights “neon signs,” though that is a somewhat misleading label.

 Hot gasses do not glow in the same way that a Planck emitter does.
 They do not produce a smooth rainbow of emission.
 Instead, when light from a hot gas is passed through a spectroscope, we see a collection of discrete bright lines.
-Figure 6 provides examples for hydrogen and iron vapors.
+Figure 6 provides examples of this emission spectra for various elements.

 Other gasses show similar patterns of lines.
 Spectra of this sort are called emission spectra,